Karimi-Lab/ChAsE/README.md

 ### Installation
 This software requires Java 7 or greater.
 It is recommended that you get the latest version of [Java SE](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

-* Download and extract the [latest binary distribution] (https://github.com/hyounesy/ChAsE/raw/master/dist/ChAsE_1.1.2.zip) if you don't want to build it yourself:
+* Download and extract the [latest binary distribution (v 1.1.2)](https://github.com/hyounesy/ChAsE/raw/master/dist/ChAsE_1.1.2.zip) if you don't want to build it yourself:

   * **Windows**: Double click ```Run_Windows.bat```.
   * **Mac**: Right click ```Run_OSX.command``` and select Open.
 Confirm running the application.